NiLuJe/kfmon/README.md

 # Things to watch out for

 KFMon will abort if any of the watched files cannot be found when it starts up.
-KFMon will only parse new config files at boot.
+KFMon will only parse config files at boot.

 Meaning you will need to reboot your device after adding new config files or modifying existing ones ;).
 If it's a new config file, try to make sure it points to a file that has already been processed by Nickel (after an USBMS plug/eject session, for instance) to save you some puzzlement ;).